dikshasaini11/Group_E_Snakes_and_Ladders/README.md

 # Group_E_Snakes_and_Ladders

-We will be simulating game of snakes and ladders the using C Programming language.
+We will be simulating game of snakes and ladders using the C Programming language.

 # Organisation
 Carleton University

 # Authors
-- Vidushi Gupta Vidushigupta@cmail.carleton.ca
 - Diksha Saini Dikshasaini@cmail.carleton.ca
 - Sayali Dhokar Sayalidhokar@cmail.carleton.ca
 - Rupneet Kaur Gill Rupneetkaurgill@cmail.carleton.ca
+- Vidushi Gupta Vidushigupta@cmail.carleton.ca

 # Brief Description

 Below are the rules of the game under which we will design an application.
 1. Snakes and ladders game is a grid of 10 x10 squares.
 The entire grid is numbered from 1 to 100.
 2. *It is a multi-player game.
-2 or more players are required.*
+2 players are required.*
 3. Each player takes turns to roll a six-sided dice.
 The player moves as many squares forward as     number on the dice.
 A player gets a consecutive turn if player gets a six.
 4. Each player starts at 1.
 Each player needs to roll 1 or a 6 to start playing the game.
 5. If a player’s counter lands at bottom of ladder, the player moves to top of ladder.